bpsilva/compiler-03_abstract_syntax_tree/README.md

 In order to run:
  **./etapa3 < entry_file out_file**

-Four example entry files are provided: 'entry', 'example', 'example1' and 'example-error'.
+Four entry file examples are provided: 'entry', 'example', 'example1' and 'example-error'.

 ==================================================